Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Experiments

-\textbf{Problem 3: discrimination in occupation may affect judgments.} We found that the legal LLM usually used interactions on the occupation information to compute the confidence score $v(\mathbf{x})$.
+\textbf{Case 2: discrimination in identity may affect judgments.} We observed that the legal LLMs used interaction patterns that were attributed to the occupation information.
 This would lead to a significant occupation bias.
-More interestingly, we discovered that when we replaced the current occupation with another occupation, the interaction containing the occupation token would be significant changed.
-This indicates a common bias problem, because similar bias may also happen on other attributes (\emph{e.g.}, age, gender, education level, and marital status).
+More interestingly, we observed that when we replaced the occupation phrase with another occupation phrase, the unreliable interaction effect containing the occupation phrase would be significant changed.
+This indicates a common identity bias problem, because similar bias may also happen on other identities (\emph{e.g.}, age, gender, education level, and marital status).

+\cref{Fig:prof_bias} shows the legal case, in which Andy was robbed of his belongings by two suspicious men.
+The SaulLM used several interaction patterns that aligned with legal experts' domain knowledge for the legal judgment, \emph{e.g.}, an AND interaction pattern $S_1=\{$``\textit{robbed}''$\}$, and an OR interaction pattern $S_2=\{$``\textit{robbed}'', ``\textit{belongings}''$\}$, and an OR interaction pattern $S_3=\{$``\textit{holding a knife}'', ``\textit{robbed}''$\}$ contributed salient reliable interaction effects to the confidence score $v($``\textit{Robbery}''$|\mathbf{x})$ of the judgment ``\textit{Robbery}.''
+However, the legal LLM also used problematic interaction patterns, \textit{i.e.}, an AND interaction pattern $S_4=\{$``\textit{a judge}''$\}$ for the occupation information contributed salient unreliable interaction effects $U^{\text{\rm AND}}_{S_4} = 0.19$ to boost the output score of the judgment.